Amitabh-K/User-Login-Authentication/README.md

  A simple login app with MySQL, Node, Express and HTML.
 MVC design pattern and used Node & MySQL to query and route data in the app and HRML to generate the view.

-### Plans are in place to scale thhis website up.
+### Plans are in place to scale this website up.
 Reach me out at amitabh.k@hotmail.com for collaborating opportunities.

 ## Application Demo